St. Luke Lutheran Church

 St. Luke has also hosted local and national ensembles and performers such as the Chatter String Quartet, the New Mexico Philharmonic Orchestra, the Waldorf College Choir, the Gustavus Adolphus Choir, and The American Guild of Organists–Albuquerque Chapter.

 St. Luke's Steinway piano was built in 1897 and fully restored in 1990.
-It was acquired by the congregation in 2013 and is regularly hard in liturgy and concert.
+It was acquired by the congregation in 2013 and is regularly heard in liturgy and concert.